In a hurry? Want to save this post?

 There were Guards:

-The Roman Emperor himself, Pontius Pilate, sentenced Jesus to death.
+The Roman Governor of Judea, Pontius Pilate, sentenced Jesus to death.
 Pilate didn’t seem to want to sentence Jesus to death (Matthew 27:23), he just wanted to keep the Israelites from creating a riot because that would mean Pilate would be in trouble.
 Those days were brutal (I mean, have you seen Gladiator?).
 If Pilate couldn’t control the Israelites, then he could have lost his position and worse case, been sentenced to death himself.

 I am saying all of this to reinforce the fact that Pontius Pilate would have definitely put guards around the tomb.
 Protecting Jesus’ tomb is not something Pilate or the guards would have been relaxed about.
 It was also common knowledge that Jesus declared He would rise from the dead on the third day.
 He didn’t say it in secret.
 Pilate had the tomb sealed and guarded until the third day specifically just in case Jesus’ followers did try to do something crazy like, steal the body (Matthew 27:62-66).